KapureCUB/eVtol_simulation/README.md

 - **Fault Injection**: Faults are randomly injected using an exponential distribution to simulate real-world failures.
 References are included in the code sections for selection of this model.
 - **Charging Queue**: Aircraft are queued and assigned to 1 of 3 chargers, with real-time update on charging sessions.
 - **Data Recording**: A Flight Data Recorder logs each aircraft’s parameters periodically for post-simulation analysis.
+- **Charge SOC limit**: The aircrafts only use upto 90% of the battery capacity and returns to charger/charge queue to simulate a more realistic scenario.
+- **Fault handling**: Fault handling is not mentioned explicitly mentioned in the requirement doc.
+So and assumption that if a fualt arises, there is a 30 min service downtime in the flight, at any point.
+That include if it is in flight, in charge queue or charging.

 ### Services
 - **aircraft_simul**: Servicharging_servicece responsible for executing state machine for the different aircrafts.
 Interval is 50 ms and is scalable as per user.